 By doing it this way, I’m able to get all of our scheduling done for the week, so I can move on and not worry about it!

 I do make sure not to schedule TOO FAR in advance though, in case things change and I need to pivot my content.
-2020 has certainly shown the truth in that, so I only ever schedule a week at a time.
+Recent times have certainly shown the truth in that, so I only ever schedule a week at a time.
 Instead, I schedule blog posts and videos monthly and then social media on the Friday before the new week.